 - Australia: The Australian Securities and Investments Commission (ASIC) oversees crowdfunding activities.
 Platforms have to hold an Australian Financial Services (AFS) license to operate, ensuring a secure environment for investors.

-- Comparison with Rule 506(C): While Rule 506(C) stands out for its flexibility in public solicitation and no cap on fundraising, it's tailored primarily for accredited investors.
+- Comparison with Rule 506(c): While Rule 506(c) stands out for its flexibility in public solicitation and no cap on fundraising, it's tailored primarily for accredited investors.
 In contrast, some global regulations, like the UK's, permit a wider range of investors, balancing inclusivity with investor protection.

 Beyond Equity Crowdfunding: Other Avenues to Raise Capital